 We returned to the States and I have been teaching at Judah Christian High School since 1993 primarily math from Algebra 1 through AP Calculus but also an apologetics Bible class and a cat anatomy elective.
 My desire for my students here at Judah is to see God’s creative hand in math and to honor God with their work as I currently teach Geometry through AP Calculus.
 I am the adviser for National Honor Society and the coordinator for Judah’s participation in the ACSI Math League competitions in the spring.
 My husband Paul and I attend First Baptist Church in Savoy.
 I enjoy conversations with friends both in person and around the world via the internet, watching African wildlife streaming webcams, and reading mysteries, philosophy, theology, and math history.

 I was born and raised in St. Louis, MO.
 I fell in love with art at an early age.
 I honed my artistic skills and met my wife Megan at Meramec Community College.
 I attended Kansas City Art Institute and received my Bachelor in Fine Arts in 2008.
 Shortly after, I applied and got accepted to five different graduate schools.
 The University of Illinois was one of them, and helped me receive my Masters in Fine Arts in 2012.
 It also happened to be the only college that I applied for that had a teaching position for an art teacher in the same town, which my wife was looking for.
 My wife Megan has taught at Judah since 2009 and occasionally leaned on me for aid and to co-teach here throughout the years.
-With two lovely kids Emmett and Lydia, we are happy to be expecting another child in December.
+We have three lovely children.
 God made it very clear where he wanted us to be and that is to be doing what we love, teaching art at Judah Christian with the blessing to also share God’s truth.

 I started teaching 9th grade Intro to Chemistry and Physics and 10th grade Biology in Fall of 2016!
 I am relatively new to the Champaign-Urbana area but have been enjoying getting to know the area, especially the local parks with my 4 children, all boys!